-Professor Cameron is an Elected Member or Fellow of three learned societies: the American Law Institute, the College of Labor and Employment Lawyers, and The Labor Law Group.
-He is also past chair of the Labor Relations and Employment Law Sections of both the Association of American Law Schools and the Los Angeles County Bar Association.
+Dean Cameron is an Elected Member or Fellow of three learned societies: the American Law Institute, the College of Labor and Employment Lawyers, and The Labor Law Group.
+He is also Secretary Elect of the American Bar Association's Section of Labor & Employment Law for 2016-2017.
+And he is past chair of the Labor Relations and Employment Law Sections of both the Association of American Law Schools and the Los Angeles County Bar Association.

-Since 2011, Professor Cameron has been a Member of the Los Angeles Employee Relations Board, the local agency having jurisdiction to regulate labor relations involving some 48,000 employees working in 60 separate bargaining units of the nation's second-largest city.
-In 2015, he was elected Vice Chair of the LAERB.
+From 2011 to 2016, Dean Cameron served as Member of the Los Angeles Employee Relations Board, the local agency having jurisdiction to regulate labor relations involving some 48,000 employees working in 60 separate bargaining units of the nation's second-largest city.
+In 2015-2016, he was elected Vice Chair of the LAERB.

-As a labor relations neutral, Professor Cameron has served as an arbitrator or hearing officer in over 200 cases posing a wide variety of workplace disputes in the public and private sectors throughout California.
+As a labor relations neutral, Dean Cameron has served as an arbitrator or hearing officer in over 300 cases posing a wide variety of workplace disputes in the public and private sectors throughout California.

-As a director of the Mexican American Bar Foundation, Professor Cameron has helped raise and award over $2 million, mostly in the form of 379 scholarships given to 317 individual students of Latino heritage.
+As a director and trustee of the Mexican American Bar Foundation, Dean Cameron has helped raise and award over $2.3 million, mostly in the form of 404 scholarships given to 336 individual students of Latino heritage.

-Professor Cameron has been a member of the Southwestern faculty since 1991 and served as Associate Dean for Academic Affairs for ten years.
+Dean Cameron has been a member of the Southwestern faculty since 1991 and served as Associate Dean for Academic Affairs for ten years.
 He also served as Director of Externships for more than a decade, and as Director of the London Summer Program in Entertainment and Media Law.
-Professor Cameron was honored with Southwestern's inaugural Excellence in Teaching Award and was named the Irving D. and Florence Rosenberg Professor of Law in 1998 and the Irwin R. Buchalter Professor of Law in 2009.
-"In teaching legal analysis," Professor Cameron says, "I try to show that law is as much about the questions as it is about the answers; it offers solutions rather than absolutions; it is more art than science."
+He was named Vice Dean in 2016.
+Dean Cameron was honored with Southwestern's inaugural Excellence in Teaching Award and was named the Irving D. and Florence Rosenberg Professor of Law in 1998, the Irwin R. Buchalter Professor of Law in 2009, and the Justice Marshall F. McComb Professor of Law in 2015 to the present.
+"In teaching legal analysis," Dean Cameron says, "I try to show that the law is as much about the questions as it is about the answers; it offers solutions rather than absolutions; it is more art than science."